Kluster-Issue-Tracking-Engine/kite/README.md

 - Cluster-wide problems

 Kite **does not** monitor cluster resources to detect these issues.
-That responsibility is left to you, based on your specific environment.
+That responsibility is left to you, based on your specific situation and workflow.

 Instead, Kite acts as a **central information store**, offering the following features: